Broadband, millimeter-wave anti-reflective structures on sapphire ablated with femto-second laser: Systematic Effects

 \section{Systematic Effects}

-The two-dimensional rectangular-like nature of the $z$-axis projection of the SWS is a potential source of polarimetric systematic effects.
 Systematic asymmetry in fabrication along the two orthogonal axes, due to laser beam polarization or birefringent material properties (if such is used), leads to different effective indices of refraction along the two axes.
 Differential index causes differential transmission, which is a source of instrumental polarization (IP), the conversion of unpolarized to polarized light by the optical element.
 Even when the structures are two-dimensional symmetric there is differential reflection at non-normal incidence, as there would with any ARC scheme; differences in transmission between S and P polarization states of the incident light lead to IP.

 To quantify the IP induced by normal incidence differential transmission we use the figure of merit~\cite{radio_astronomy,karl}

 where we have introduced in the last expression the relative rotation angle $\phi$ between the $x$ orientation of the sample and the direction along which transmission is probed.
 IP vanishes for normal incidence light when the substrate and ARC are $z$-projected isotropic.
 At normal incidence Equations~\ref{eq:asymmetry_nophi} and~\ref{eq:asymmetry_phi1} could have been written equivalently in terms of $T_{s} \equiv T(\phi=0^{o}) $ and $T_{p} \equiv T(\phi=90^{o})$, the transmissions for S and P polarization states.